wavefrontHQ/docs/pages/doc/csp_migration.md

     {% include note.html content="The **Accounts** permission in Operations for Applications corresponds to the [**Admin** Operations for Applications permission](csp_permissions_overview.html) in VMware Cloud services."%}
 * All service accounts still belong to the **Service Accounts** system group, which is now only an **internal** Operations for Applications group that is automatically populated with all [service accounts](csp_service_accounts.html) and [server to server OAuth apps](csp_server_to_server_apps.html) that have access to the service instance.
 This group has no roles and permissions.

+You should incrementally [replace](#how-to-replace-a-service-account-with-a-server-to-server-app) your service accounts in Operations for Applications with server to server OAuth apps in VMware Cloud services.

 {% include tip.html content="From now on, users with the VMware Cloud **Organization Owner**, **Organization Administrator**, or **Organization Member** with **Developer** roles can [manage server to server apps](csp_server_to_server_apps.html) in the VMware Cloud Services Console.
 Users with the **Admin** service role can [manage the service accounts](csp_service_accounts.html) in Operations for Applications.
 The **Service Accounts** internal system group can be used only when managing [access to dashboards and alerts](csp_access.html), [metrics security policy rules](csp_metrics_security.html), and [ingestion policies](ingestion_policies.html)."%}